Kidepo National Park

 1. Landscape & Scenery

+CNN calls Kidepo “possibly the most beautiful park in all of Africa”.
 In 2018, CNN wrote “With the sweeping plains of Kidepo and Narus Valleys overshadowed by the brooding mountainscape of Mt Morungole (the sacred peak of the mysterious Ik people,) this park has huge appeal just for scenery alone”.

-The vast savannah grassland and its mountain backdrop indeed paint stunning scenery and if there wasn’t a single animal living in Kidepo it would still be a wonderful place to visit.
+Kidepo’s vegetation is high-catching savanna grassland that spread into horizons beyond the eye can see.
+The vast savanna grassland and its mountain backdrop indeed paint stunning scenery and if there wasn’t a single animal living in Kidepo it would still be a wonderful place to visit.
+But, that is not a concern because the populations of animals in this Uganda safari tours destination are high and the sightings are easy.

-2. Animals in Kidepo Valley National Park
+2. Animals In Kidepo Valley National Park

 Kidepo Valley National Park is home to about 77 species of mammals,including: